FonteneleLucas/Natural-language-processing-NLP---Python/README.md

-# Natural-language-processing-NLP---Python
+# Natural-language-processing-NLP-Python

-Natural language processing (NLP) - Python, NLTK
+Introduction to programming for language processing with NLTK

+###### GEDAI-UESPI-BCC-PHB